mkirchner/hamt/README.md

 }
 ```

-### Example 2: Changes required for garbage collection and persistence
+### Example 2: Garbage-collected persistent HAMTs

+The key to making use of structural sharing is to provide `libhamt` with a
+`struct HamtAllocator` instance that implements garbage collection.

+The example below uses the the Boehm-Demers-Weiser

 ### Example 3: Using iterators